Two and a Half Men: Sheen's dismissal and replacement

 Following a February 2010 announcement that Sheen was entering drug rehabilitation, filming of the show was put on hiatus, but resumed the following month.
 On April 1, 2010, People reported that after seven seasons, Sheen announced he was considering leaving the show.
 According to one source, Sheen quit the show after filming the final episode of season seven, purportedly due to his rejection of CBS's offer of $1 million per episode as too low.
 Sheen eventually stated that he would be back for two more seasons.
 On May 18, 2010, the New Zealand website Stuff.co.nz reported that a press release issued by Sheen's publicist confirmed that Sheen had signed a new contract for two years at $1.78 million per episode.
 "To put a fitting end on the two and one-half months of whirlwind speculation, I'm looking forward to returning to my CBS home on Monday nights," Sheen was quoted as saying.

 On January 28, 2011, Sheen voluntarily entered a rehabilitation center for the third time in 12 months.
 According to Warner Bros.
 Television and CBS, the show was put on hiatus for an indefinite period of time.

 The following month, after Sheen's verbal denunciations of Chuck Lorre in a radio interview with Alex Jones and an online interview with TMZ.com, CBS announced that Two and a Half Men would cease production for the rest of its eighth season.
-This affected an estimated 200 employees, and caused Warner Bros., CBS, Lorre, Sheen and other profit participants an estimated $10 million loss from the unmade eight remaining episodes.
+This affected an estimated 200 employees, and caused Warner Bros.
+Television, CBS, Lorre, Sheen and other profit participants an estimated $10 million loss from the unmade eight remaining episodes.
 Afterward, Sheen was interviewed on ABC's 20/20, NBC's Today and CNN's Piers Morgan Tonight, where he continued to criticize Lorre and CBS.
 On March 7, CBS and Warner Bros.
 Television jointly announced that they had terminated Sheen's Two and a Half Men contract, citing "moral turpitude" as a main cause of separation.
 No further decisions about the show's future were released.